What Can You Eat on a Vegetarian Keto Diet?

 Pictured recipe: "Egg in a Hole" Peppers with Avocado Salsa

 Then there's the ketogenic diet (that high-fat and ultra-low-carb way of eating), which conjures up images of bacon, burgers and butter.
-It can help you lose weight quickly, and it may help you improve your cholesterol and blood pressure, and manage your blood sugar levels (though the science to support these claims is limited).
+Some claim that it can help you lose weight, improve cholesterol levels, improve blood pressure and help manage blood sugar levels (though there is little science to support these claims).

 Related: 3-Day Low-Carb Vegetarian Meal Plan

 But can you combine these two "diets"?
 Put another way: Is a low-carb vegetarian keto diet even feasible?

 Vegetarian keto is doable.
 It'll require more brainpower and planning than the typical ketogenic diet, though, so we're going to walk you through what you can eat and then outline some common pitfalls and what to watch out for.

 What foods can you eat on a vegetarian keto diet?